Novimatrem/blog/hrtcountup.markdown

 • Height: 5’5” [which equals to 165cm]

-• Weight: 716lbs [which equals to 324.7kg], morbidly obese.
+• Weight: 716lbs [which equals to 324.7kg, or 51st], morbidly obese.

 Count-up (days):